Gary Sheffield: Florida Marlins

-On June 24, 1993, he was traded, with Rich Rodriguez, to the Florida Marlins for Trevor Hoffman, José Martínez and Andrés Berumen.
-He finished the season hitting 10 home runs, batting .292 and knocking in 37 runs while with the Marlins, and was the starting third baseman for the NL in the All-Star Game.
-At the end of the season, the Marlins gave him a four-year deal that made him the highest-paid player at third base.
-During the 1994 season, the Marlins moved him from third base to right field.
-Sheffield hit 112 home runs with the Marlins from 1994 to 1998, including 42 in 1996, making the All-Star Game in 1996, and leading them to victory in the 1997 World Series against the Cleveland Indians.
-On July 13, 1997, Sheffield became the first player in Florida Marlins history to hit two home runs in one inning.
+On June 24, 1993, Sheffield was traded with Rich Rodriguez to the Florida Marlins for Trevor Hoffman, José Martínez, and Andrés Berumen.
+He finished the season hitting 10 home runs, batting .292, and driving in 37 runs with the Marlins and was the starting third baseman for the National League in the All-Star Game.
+After the season, Sheffield signed a four-year, $22.5 million contract with the Marlins that made him the highest-paid third baseman.
+In 1994, the Marlins moved him from third base to right field.
+He never regularly played in the infield for the rest of his career.
+Sheffield hit 112 home runs with the Marlins from 1994 to 1998, including 42 in 1996, making the All-Star Game in 1996, and leading Florida to victory in the 1997 World Series against the Cleveland Indians.
+On July 13, 1997, Sheffield became the first player in franchise history to hit two home runs in one inning.
 He was traded to the Los Angeles Dodgers in 1998 because the Marlins allegedly could not afford a contract extension and because the Dodgers' parent company at the time, News Corporation, was looking to secure a television contract with the Marlins in exchange for trading popular Dodger Mike Piazza.

 Los Angeles Dodgers

-On May 14, 1998, he was traded along with Manuel Barrios, Charles Johnson, Bobby Bonilla, and Jim Eisenreich to the Los Angeles Dodgers for Mike Piazza and Todd Zeile.
-Sheffield finished the season with the Dodgers batting .316 and hitting 16 homers while driving in 57 runs.
+On May 14, 1998, Sheffield, Manuel Barrios, Charles Johnson, Bobby Bonilla, and Jim Eisenreich were traded to the Los Angeles Dodgers for Mike Piazza and Todd Zeile.
+Sheffield finished the season with the Dodgers batting .316, hitting 16 homers, and driving in 57 runs.
 In 3½ seasons with the Dodgers, he hit 129 home runs and drove in 367 runs.
-He made three All-Star games while playing with the Dodgers and had become one of the best outfielders in the game.
+He made three All-Star games while playing with the Dodgers and had become one of the best hitting outfielders in the game.
 But during the off-season, he began lobbying for a trade because he thought the Dodgers were spending their money stupidly and sliding in the wrong direction, and publicly criticized coaches and teammates.

 Atlanta Braves

-On January 15, 2002, Sheffield was traded to the Atlanta Braves for Brian Jordan, Odalis Pérez, and Andrew Brown.
+On January 15, 2002, the Dodgers traded Sheffield to the Atlanta Braves for Brian Jordan, Odalis Pérez, and Andrew Brown.
 He spent two seasons with the Braves hitting 64 home runs and knocking in 216 RBIs including 132 in 2003.
-After two seasons with the Braves, he became a free agent for the first time in his long career on October 27, 2003.
+After two seasons with the Braves, he became a free agent for the first time in his career on October 27, 2003.